 How do I see what classes are being offered in a semester?

-Students may view a list of available courses by pressing the "Class Search" button.
-This will return sections that meet the student's specified criteria.
+Students may view a list of available courses in the Georgia Tech Oscar system.
+By pressing the "Class Search" button, this will return sections that meet the student's specified criteria.

 How do I know that I have been registered successfully?